 So who is the Louie the salad is named after?
 Well, this salad is known as the King of salads, so I’m guessing King Louis of France.

-For 1-pound of shrimp, I usually drop in half a lemon, a bay leaf, a smashed garlic clove and a teaspoon of peppercorns to the water and bring it all to a boil.
-Drop in the shrimp, and it’s done when pink, about 5 minutes.
+To cook 1-pound of shrimp, I usually drop in half a lemon, a bay leaf, a smashed garlic clove and a teaspoon of peppercorns to the water and bring it all to a boil.
+Add the shrimp, and it’s done when pink, about 5 minutes.

 - ¼ cup mayonnaise